Fancy a taste of the European lifestyle in 2023?

 In response, countries all over the world have created specific digital nomad visas to encourage remote workers to travel there for extended periods of time.

 In Europe, more and more countries are introducing these visas.
-Some countries, such as the Czech Republic, Germany or Portugal, already had existing freelancer visas, while other countries have created something entirely new.
+Some countries, such as the Czech Republic, Germany or Portugal, already have existing freelancer visas, while other countries have created something entirely new.

 In this article, we’ll cover: